Integration Engine Streamlines Complex HL7 Implementation

 The CDC, in its initiatives, is committed to getting and sharing better data, faster.
 PilotFish delivers the integration solution to simplify and streamline processes, automate repeatable tasks, expedite results and build the foundations for trustworthy data-driven decision-making.

-Throughout 17 years and hundreds of implementations, PilotFish has developed and refined a methodology for the configuration, testing, and deployment of interfaces and process orchestrations.
-We have an unblemished track record of success.
+Throughout 18 years and hundreds of implementations, PilotFish has developed and refined a methodology for the configuration, testing, and deployment of interfaces and process orchestrations.
+We have a near-perfect (99%) track record of success.

 Through years of Bake-Offs and Proof of Concepts (POCs), we have demonstrated the value of our integration engine solutions to future customers.
 Let us conduct a Free Use Case Evaluation for you to determine where PilotFish can provide the most value to your organization and solve your most complex integration challenges.